mick912/keycloak_avatar/README.md

 # keycloak_avatar
-the keycloak provider source allows upload avatar to minio server
+the provider allow upload avatar to minio server